-Dr. David Coster, Dr. Mathew Severidt and Dr. Nicholas Kuiper comprise the general surgery team at Surgical Associates, LLP
+Dr. David Coster and Dr. Mathew Severidt comprise the general surgery team at Surgical Associates, LLP

 General Surgery is a surgical specialty which includes the surgical treatment of a broad spectrum of diseases for medical procedures on all organ systems in the body.